theflowong/inspiration/README.md

-# Inspiration
+# Inspiration & Appreciation
-inspiring projects and peoples of different disciplines
+a log of projects and peoples of different disciplines that inspire me in one way or the other

 ## Zoomquilt: beautiful zooming art